top of page

 HOTEL LOS AGUSTINOS Calle San Agustín 2, 26200 Haro, La Rioja +34 941 31 13 08

-Founded as a convent in 1373 the building has been through various guises including a Guarnición Military (Military Garrison) in 1809 Hospital Military (Military hospital) in 1811 Carcel (Prison) in 1839 and Hotel 1989.
+Founded as a convent in 1373, the building has been through various guises, including a Guarnición Military (Military Garrison) in 1809 Hospital Military (Military hospital) in 1811 Carcel (Prison) in 1839 and Hotel 1989.

-It is a beautiful building, steeped in history.
+It is a beautiful building steeped in history.

-It includes an amazing glass-roofed courtyard.
+It includes a fantastic glass-roofed courtyard.

-This houses the hotel's excellent restaurant, where special one-off dining and wine events are held.
+This houses the hotel's excellent Restaurant, where special one-off dining and wine events are held.

 After checking in, we went for a walk to find some pinchos for lunch.